How to deliver your film on a drive

 Can I come round with a drive and you copy the files off it?

 I'm sorry, but you need to leave your drive with us.

-We've got a vast amount of drives and files arriving, and we're dealing with them in the order they arrive.
-We also want to keep the drives as a backup copy until the festival is over.
+We have a large amount of drives and files arriving, and we deal with them in the order they arrive.
+We often also need to keep drives as a backup copy until the festival is over.
 You'll get your drive back after the festival.